abinashpun/abinashpun.github.io/_portfolio/portfolio-2-DNN.md

 </p>

 The resolution of the (X,Y,Z) interaction vertices from the ML method compared to conventional kalman-filter based vertexing algorithm is as shown in Fig.

-From the result, we can clearly see that the ML method clearly outperforms to find the position (both mean and width of difference).

 <p align="center">
 <img src="{{ site.url }}{{ site.baseurl }}//portfolio_files/X - Resolution.png">